 If you want to keep your brewed coffee hot, pop it in a thermos and enjoy throughout the day.
 Alternatively, place it in the fridge and enjoy a cold coffee drink later.

-How long does brewed coffee last in the fridge?
-Unlike cold brew coffee, which can last a couple of weeks in the fridge, brewed coffee is best consumed within a few days.
 The oxidation process that occurred during hot brewing impacts the brewed coffee differently and you will notice a change in flavor over time.

 This 68 oz coffee thermos by Cresimo is double walled stainless steel and keeps your coffee hot for up to 12 hours.